Jyllands-Posten/steps-google-play-deploy/README.md

 Deploy your Android .apk file to Google Play

+This custom fork supports releasing multiple apk files with different package names by using output from a gradle builder task which produces multiple apk files.

 ## How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise),